MA Digital Broadcast Production

 Applicants without a degree may be considered provided they can demonstrate Honours Degree equivalence which can be verified through the RPL (Recognition of Prior Learning) process.
 Two references must support your application.

 You may also be asked to attend an interview.

 What should my portfolio include?

-RPL applicants may be considered.
-A minimum of five years full-time work in the media industries is required.
-Please submit with your application any written work, such as school or university articles in student publications.
-If these do not exist, applicants should write a 500 word essay of why they want to work in radio or television.
+2. Written work, such as university articles in a student publication.
+If these do not exist, you should write a 500-word essay on why you want to work in radio or television.

 Professional pathways leading from the MA programme exist in the audio-visual, web and screen industries.
 Graduates go onto television, radio, online content providers, the broadcast media, advertisement agencies, production facilities, company in house production facilities, state and civil society bodies and indeed any group involved in the creation and distribution of audio-visual content.